stockmouton/stockmouton.github.io/articles/inflation.md

 - People confidence in the future (no needs to save money, let's spend!)
 - Money distribution: how wealth is distributed

-Both of those generate the queen force of supply and demand: how much people want that thing compared to how many one of that thing be produced.
+Both of those generate the queen forces of supply and demand: how much people want that thing compared to how many ones of that thing be produced.

 Finally, external factors can drastically impact them too:
 - Environmental crisis: climate change, drought, etc.
 - Political instability: war, revolution, treaties, embargo, etc.
 - Random events ([like the evergreen boat stuck in the Suez Canal](https://www.bbc.com/news/business-56559073))

 Price changes because one of those factors is impacted.
-Tax cuts or hikes can raises or lowers cost of production and distribution.
+Tax cuts or hikes can raise or lowers the cost of production and distribution.
 Risk can increase which increase insurance cost, etc.

 For supply and demands, it is even more complex as an increase/decrease in demand is not necessarily met by a price increase/decrease as it could be met by an increase/decrease of supply instead: Producers can adapt to the market.
 Price will move only if the change is sudden: high demand increase would lead to what we call a demand-pool effect, increasing prices and a sudden drop of supply would lead to the same outcome (called a cost-push).

-<sub>*Sidenote: I'm not even talking about how humans can be creative just like with luxury products where their rarity is articificially maintained by luxury brands.*</sub>
+<sub>*Sidenote: I'm not even talking about how humans can be creative just like with luxury products where their rarity is artificially maintained by luxury brands.*</sub>

-All things being equal, I want to highlight the fact that increasing money supply is **not** a cause of inflation (sorry Milton).
-This belief has been debunked by past experience many times.
-At most, increasing the money supply can impact inflation on the long term but never in short term.
+All things being equal, I want to highlight the fact that increasing the money supply is **not** a cause of inflation (sorry Milton).
+This belief has been debunked by past experiments many times.
+At most, increasing the money supply can impact inflation in the long term but never in short term.
 Inflation is much more linked to the other factors.

 > Do the work:
 >
 > - [Inflation theories](https://www.britannica.com/topic/inflation-economics)

 #### The special case of the exchange rate
-As long as a country is making business with the outside world, the exchange rate impact all its exportation and importation.
-So it definitely impact cost of productions and distributions.
+As long as a country is making business with the outside world, the exchange rate impacts all its exportation and importation.
+So it impacts the cost of productions and distributions.

-What make that rate change?
+What makes that rate change?
 Hard to know as it is controlled by a very speculative financial market called the foreign exchange.
 The only thing I could venture to say is that its trend should be impacted by the relative confidence between currencies.

-If people see the dollars as a good store of value, they will preferred to be paid in dollar when they sell something.
-This makes the dollar overall attractive and we should see the foreign exchange value the dollar more relatively to other currencies.
+If people see the dollars as a good store of value, they will prefer to be paid in dollars when they sell something.
+This makes the dollar overall attractive and we should see the foreign exchange value the dollar more relative to other currencies.

-Now, why people would rather be paid in dollar?
-Because you expect that precise currency to keep its value though time.
+Now, why people would rather be paid in dollars?
+Because you expect that precise currency to keep its value through time.
 Why would you believe in that?
 Probably because the United States of America is the top one country in the world when we look at the GDP per Capita (per people) and this is how we measure happiness in our current belief system.

 > What signal?:
 >